Q: What Is a Dependent Care FSA?

 What are the rules for dependent care FSAs?

+In addition, similar to health FSAs, there’s a “use or lose” rule on these dependent care flexible spending accounts, as in your employees forfeit any funds remaining in their account when the plan year ends.
+They should carefully consider how much they want to contribute each year and then spend and apply for reimbursements promptly.
 Some benefits providers may allow you to set up a 2.5-month grace period for employees, which allows extra time to use up remaining benefits after the plan year ends.

-It is important to note that unlike health care FSAs, where participants can access the entire amount they plan to contribute for the year on January 1st, participants can only use money from the dependent care FSA account after they make the contributions from their paychecks.
+Keep in mind that unlike health care FSAs, where participants can access the entire amount they plan to contribute for the year on January 1st, participants can only use money from the dependent care FSA account after they make the contributions from their paychecks.

 What do I do with employees’ unused funds?